Dapsone in the treatment of chronic lyme

 Such a protocol had replaced, in Dr Horowitz' practice, apparently the majority of cell wall drugs like amoxicillin, penicillin, and IV drugs like ceftriaxone.
 He described dapsone penetration into the central nervous system even at relatively low dosages.
 Herxheimer type reactions were problematic, as were drug side effects.

 In my own experience prior to this I had found the dapsone to be quite effective, but my level of comfort was such that we would generally have to stop the medications due to side effects relatively early.
-Even so - there seemed to be some persisting improvements in many patients.
+Even so - there seemed to be some persisting improvements in some patients.
 At this meeting, there was discussion of such side effects and the dosages of the protective nutrients used, such as methyl folate, methyl folinic acid, methyl B12, were used at very large dosages, exceeding what I had been giving previously.
 This seemed to give some further measure of protection.
 Further, glutathione and other reactive oxygen quenching treatments such as lipoic acid were liberally used with good protective effect.

 With dapsone, we have to watch out for herxheimer reactions, anemia, rashes, and methemoglobinemia.
 Often tapering up helps with the herxheimer reactions, and the use of LDN (low dose naltrexone) can attenuate the microglial activation that we often see in chronic lyme disease and its treatment.
 The anemia is described as a 3 gram drop, at which point the anemia can be reversed with treatment with higher dosages of folic acid and leucovorin.
 The rashes may be related to sulfa drug reactions, though in this case antihistamines (H1 and H2 blockers) have been found to be useful when using dapsone to treat chronic lyme.